Skip to Content

 compost pile with weeds and sticks

-I choose a spot about three feet from the original by picking up the compost and move it down the row.
+I choose a spot about three feet from the original by picking up the compost and moving it down the row.

 Compost Pile that has been turned once and is in the process of becoming compost